Frequently asked questions

 The written English paper is set by the school and will be marked by staff at the school.

-Can you help with completing the online registration form?
+Can I get assistance when completing the online registration form?

-We would suggest asking your current school for assistance.
+We would suggest asking your child’s current school for assistance.

 When will I receive my child’s test invitation?